‘Exorcist’ actor Max von Sydow dies at age 90

 “I think that for many years I used my profession as some kind of a mental therapy.”

 Von Sydow was born April 10, 1929, into a family of academics in the southern Swedish city of Lund.
-He was baptized Carl Adolf von Sydow, but later changed his first name to Max, saying his given name was “not a good name” after World War II.
+He was baptized Carl Adolf von Sydow, but later changed his first name to Max.
+His given name, he said, was “not a good name” after World War II.

 Although his family was not interested in theater, he said his father was a master of telling adventure stories that fueled his imagination as a child.
 He decided he wanted to be an actor and formed a theater society with his friends after seeing his first play, William Shakespeare’s ”A Midsummer Night’s Dream,” at age 14.